 - The Roux (butter and flour mix) should become a thick paste.
-Cook it a few seconds before adding the milk
+Cook it for a few seconds before adding the milk.

-- Keep the heat to the minimum and keep mixing otherwise it will stick and burn to the bottom of the pan.
+- Keep the heat to a minimum and keep mixing, otherwise, it will stick and burn to the bottom of the pan.

-If you want, you can also prepare this white sauce few days in advance and keep it in the fridge in an airtight container (max 2-3 days).
-If it becomes too dense, you can add a little bit more milk and whisk energically.
+TOP TIP: If you want, you can also prepare this white sauce a few days in advance and keep it in the fridge in an airtight container (max 2-3 days).
+If it becomes too dense, you can add a little bit more milk and whisk energetically.

-Note: I prefer the all-white Spinach and Ricotta Cannelloni, but if you prefer, you can add a layer on top of tomato or Ragù sauce.
+Sure!
+I prefer the all-white cheesy Spinach and Ricotta Cannelloni, but if you prefer, you can add a layer on top of marinara or Ragù sauce.